opentaps/open-climate-investing/ui/README.md

-# User Interface
+# Dashboard

-To start the user interface, start both the node server and the react app (simultaneously in two terminal sessions) :
+To start the dashboard, start both the node server and the react app (simultaneously in two terminal sessions) :
 ```
 cd ui/node-server
 npm run start